homeworkprod/weitersager/README.rst

 Installation
 ------------

-The required dependencies can be installed via pip_:
+Weitersager and its dependencies can be installed via pip_:

 .. code:: sh

-    $ pip install -r requirements.txt
+    $ pip install weitersager

 .. _pip: http://www.pip-installer.org/